 Mount Haleakala is the House of the Rising Sun.
-The sunrise on this volcano on Maui lights up its caldera in ethereal beauty and otherworldly colours.
+The sunrise on this volcano on Maui is of an epic magnitude and lights up its caldera in ethereal beauty and otherworldly colours.

-El Hierro – A volcanic hotspot underneath the sea
+El Hierro – Volcanic hotspot underneath the sea

-El Hierro, the most remote and authentic of the Canary Islands.
-A spectacular island with huge cliffs and a volcanic hotspot bubbling underneath the sea.
+El Hierro is the most remote and authentic of the Canary Islands.
+It’s a spectacular island with huge cliffs, an enormous crescent shaped valley and a volcanic hotspot bubbling underneath the sea.